 The water is crystal clear and ideal for swimming and snorkelling.

-There's also a pebbly beach at Almyrida which is great for snorkelling.
+There's also a pebbly beach too which is great for snorkeling.

 We have to say that Almyrida has one of the best beaches in Crete.

 Almyrida is a coastal resort in Apokoronas about 25 kilometres east of Chania.

 Flights to Chania Airport make it easy and quick to get to but any flights to Heraklion Airport will mean a longer drive.
 Also arriving by sea at the Souda Port at Chania will make getting to Amlyrida quicker than arriving at Heraklion Port.

 By car, you can reach the town after leaving the New National Road at the Kalyves/Armeni exit.
 Head towards Kalyves and follow signs to Plaka and Almyrida.

 © Copyright All Original Content 2006 – 2016 Completely-Crete.com.
 All

 Rights Reserved.
 Reproduction in whole or in part without permission is